top of page

 — Jury for the 2023 CPSA Prize for Teaching Excellence

-For my efforts in and out of the classroom, I have been awarded the CPSA Prize for Teaching Excellence by the Canadian Political Science Association, the IMI Faculty Award by the University of Toronto's Institute for Management and Innovation, and the USC Teaching Honour Roll Award of Excellence at Western University.
+For my efforts in and out of the classroom, I have been awarded the CPSA Prize for Teaching Excellence by the Canadian Political Science Association, the IMI Faculty Award by the University of Toronto's Institute for Management and Innovation, and the USC Teaching Honour Roll at Western University.

 Courses